drakes/sd_ship_builder/README.markdown

   * Damage tracks are generated on the fly with every change you make.

+  * Ship designs as URLs can be saved and shared.

 ## Known Bugs

   * Front-only firing arc when crew is one is not enforced in IE(8).